 Six tips from our Admissions team to help you through the application process.

-The application process for our full time Professional Software Development course isn’t complicated, but with only 20 places on each cohort it can get competitive.
+The application process for our full and part time software development courses isn’t complicated, but with limited places on each cohort, it can get competitive.

 1. Try some coding first

-Our course is aimed at career changers and novices, meaning you don’t need to know a huge amount about coding before you start it.
+Our courses are aimed at career changers and novices, meaning you don’t need to know a huge amount about coding before you start it.

 However, we need to see that you’ve explored coding enough to show us that you know that this is the career for you.

-There are lots of online resources out there, some popular resources include Codecademy, Udacity, Udemy and SoloLearn.
-Start with a language like Ruby, it’s the first one we teach on the course because it was written to be user friendly and is quite forgiving.
+There are lots of online resources out there, some popular resources include Codecademy, Khan Academy, Udemy and EdX.
+Start with a language like Python, it’s the first one we teach on the course because of how versatile and popular it is in a wide variety of different contexts, not just web development.
 HTML and CSS are good start too, but don’t forget they’re not true programming languages.

-You could also come along to one of our Experience Code taster sessions, not only will you get to learn a bit of Ruby but you’ll also get to experience how we deliver lessons.
+You could also come along to one of our software development taster sessions, not only will you get to learn how to code but you’ll also get to experience how we deliver lessons.

 2. Show you have a positive attitude